The fractional AI executive model for mid-size companies

 Communication architecture prevents the “fractional telephone game” where messages get distorted through layers.
 Set up direct channels between your fractional executive and key stakeholders.
 Weekly syncs with the CEO.
 Direct access to technical teams.
 No intermediaries adding their interpretation.

 Success metrics must be crystal clear upfront.
-Not vague goals like “improve our AI capability” but specific outcomes: “Select and implement customer service AI by Q2” or “Reduce data processing costs 30% through automation.”
-Companies tracking specific KPIs report dramatically better outcomes than those with fuzzy objectives.
+Not vague goals like “improve our AI capability” but specific outcomes: “Select and implement customer service AI by Q2” or “Reduce data processing costs significantly through automation.”
+Organizations with dedicated AI leadership report approximately 10% higher return on AI spend - but only if they’re measuring the right things.

 One client nailed this by treating their fractional CTO exactly like their full-time CFO - same meeting access, same decision authority, just different time commitment.
 Result?
-They launched their AI platform three months faster than projected at 40% under budget.
+They launched their AI platform three months faster than projected and under budget.

 When to go full-time